$File: //depot/povray/smp/windows/readme.html $

 just replace the '32' with '64').
 If you are building debug versions, the DLL's

-will be suffixed with a 'd' (for example, 'cmedit32d.dll').
+will be suffixed with a 'd' (for example, 'cmedit32d.dll'

-The editor control itself is povcmax32.dll, and is built by the 'codemax'
+, and is built by the 'codemax'

 project in povray.sln.
-The other DLL, cmedit32, consists of support code that
+The other DLL, cmedit32

 wraps and enhances the custom control, and provides services such as file I/O,